 Give the assignment a name, description and set up as usual.
 Outline your requirements for the videos and relevant privacy considerations.
 We also recommend including links to the help documents for students located in the Student FLO help for video assignments.

-To allow for students who underestimate the time required to upload their video file, it's suggested to schedule the cut-off date after the due date (students won't know the cut-off date, but it will mean they can still submit after the submission closing date/time).
+It's also recommended that you schedule the cut-off date after the due date in case students underestimate the time it will take (students won't know the cut-off date, but it will mean they can still submit after the submission closing date/time).

 Essential step:Tick to enable the submission typeOnline text.
 Students will submit their video by embedding it from their My Media using the text editor.
 If students are only required to submit a video, then you only need to select Online text,and should also untick File submissions.